FooYou2497/Iron_Nest_MelonLoader_Mods/README.md

 *Thanks https://github.com/svr2kos2*

 ATMCUnlimited.dll - A person claiming to be from the future gave us a physics book we'd never seen before, amazing!.
-Can buy nuclear bombs without limit.

 ScoutPlaneUnlimited.dll - The Air Force has expanded its size, and we have more reconnaissance planes now.
-Can buy Scout Plane without limit.

 FreeCards.dll - Our factory has excess capacity!
 You can have whatever you want now!